wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 transaction.
 The log buffer is located at a well-known address on the NVM such that the recovery handler can find right after the post-crash reboot, and the paper suggests that they can be maintained like a linked list.
 Log entries are only flushed into the log buffer at the end of the transaction using streaming write instructions.
-Compared with undo logging in which dirty blocks are flushed back to NVM on commit point, flushing redo log entries can achieve higher speed, since these writes are on consecutive addresses, and can be coalesced in the store buffer.
+Compared with undo logging in which dirty blocks are flushed back to NVM on commit point, flushing redo log entries can achieve higher throughput, since these writes are on consecutive addresses, and can be coalesced in the store buffer.
 The CloseWrap() library call also writes a end-of-transaction mark after flushing all log entries.

+To keep the home locations of NVM data up-to-date, the memory controller gradually migrates data in the redo log entries to their home locations.
+This process is conducted entirely in the background, and hence does not incur extra cycles on the processor.
+Log buffers are added to the "retirement list" after they are committed, the logic ordering of which are consistent with the ordering of transaction commit (commits are serialized, though not mentioned by the paper).
+The memory controller selects the first entry in the log buffer list, and copies the content of the log entry into the address indicated by the entry.
+A log buffer is removed from the retirement list after it has been fully migrated.
+In addition, the ID of the transaction is also removed from the internal ID list.